Corporate & employee volunteering

 - Promote volunteering through existing communication channels

-- Recognise contributions with spotlight features or digital badges
+- Recognise contributions with spotlight features or in performance reviews

 - Create a feedback loop to evolve the programme based on employee input